 Developing the next generation of nuclear leaders will require a transition period where individuals new to the industry can learn not only about the current issues the industry is addressing, but how to solve those problems by developing plans and coming to a consensus through working with industry organizations.

-The 2010/2011 North American Young Generation in Nuclear Strategic Plan included a new initiative called +One. +One is a new program where individuals with 5-10 years of industry experience may apply to become involved on an industry committee beyond those offered by NAYGN.
-The goal of the new +One program is to give the next generation of industry leaders a chance to participate within different organization’s committee structures to learn about and better understand the current and future issues facing the industry.
++One is a program where individuals with 5-10 years of industry experience may apply to become involved on an industry committee beyond those offered by NAYGN.
+The goal of the +One program is to give the next generation of industry leaders a chance to participate within different organization’s committee structures to learn about and better understand the current and future issues facing the industry.

-A pilot program for this initiative was established in 2010, additional organizations participating in the program will be added in 2011.
+A pilot program for this initiative was established in 2010, additional organizations participating in the program will be added as they become available.
 Before applying to any of the committees, NAYGN members must 1) either be an individual or corporate member of the participating organization and 2) have their management’s support to participate in the committee’s meetings.

 American Nuclear Society